UCSD/campus-mobile/README.md

-## UC San Diego Preview
+## UC San Diego - Experimental

-The UC San Diego Preview app showcases what's in the works for the UC San Diego mobile app.
+UC San Diego - Experimental is the rolling release of the UC San Diego Mobile app.
+This rolling release is for users interested in developing for, and experimenting with, the absolute latest version of the UC San Diego Mobile app.

-All new features and enhancements are prototyped and tested in collaboration with the UC San Diego student body.
+This version is intended for developers and designers and is absolutely, 100% NOT recommended for daily use.
+Rolling releases are not subject to the rigorous testing of the regular production release.
+Many things may (and probably are) only partially complete and are likely broken.

 If your feature or enhancement is selected as a possible release candidate, due to its sheer awesomeness or immediate need, it will go through an additional vetting process.

-When successful, your feature or enhancement will be published to the UC San Diego mobile app for its 30,000 users to experience, and you will be added as a collaborator on https://mobile.ucsd.edu/.
+Who knows?
+Your idea could be included in the next production release and help students navigate their UC San Diego experience for many classes to come.
+And give you a nice feather in your cap to show potential employers.
+If successful, your feature or enhancement will be published to the UC San Diego mobile app for its 30,000 users to experience, and you will be added as a collaborator on [mobile.ucsd.edu](https://mobile.ucsd.edu/).

 We look forward to helping you become a published app developer!

-For questions, please contact us at [mobile@ucsd.edu](mailto:mobile@ucsd.edu)

 ## How to Contribute

-#### 1. Clone the `campus-mobile-flutter` project
+#### 1. Clone the `campus-mobile-experimental` project
 ```
-git clone git@github.com:c3bryant/campus-mobile-flutter.git
+git clone git@github.com:c3bryant/campus-mobile-experimental.git
-cd campus-mobile-flutter
+cd campus-mobile-experimental
 ```